palashman/Mahou/README.md

 4. Starting from v1.0.4.4 in Convert selection unrecognized text by all selected layout in settings (example: ♥) just rewrites.

 ###### By version features:

+**v2.1.1.2~v2.1.1.6**<br/>
+- Updated wiki.
+- Added fucntion **Use layout for whole word in CS** which **perfectly** converts selected text in which are words with symbols.
+- Added rule — not switch layout in **Change to specific layout by key** if before key release was clicked mouse button.
+- Fixed Ctrl+CapsLock enabling when **CapsLock disabler timer** is off.
+- Fixed Numpad numbers and symbols(i'm talking not about alt+numpad) was not catched in last word/words.

 **v2.1.1.1**<br/>
 - Added feature to change language tooltip text.